axelvaldez/radical-companies/_posts/2024/2024-12-26-supreme-gods.markdown

 ---

 <div style='display:none; '>
- <p>It started with Zoroastrian, in Persia.
-He probably wanted to appeal to the Kings and Queens of the times</p>
+ <p>It started with Zoroastrian, in Persia (he probably wanted to appeal to the Kings and Queens of the times).</p>
 </div>

 <h1>Supreme God</h1>